I have this in Warm Ivory and while the texture is great, and the color is pretty good, I won't be buying this again.

 So, I like everything about this except for the color selection.
 I think that there could/should be more shades to choose from.
 I was pleasantly surprised to find out that Blush Ivory color matched my skin perfectly (because I have very very rosey cheeks and I stay away from anything "blush").
 But I suspect some people might have trouble finding their shade since the shades are limited.

 Some people are saying this isn't the same formula that they used to make, and I can't speak to that since this is the first time I have tried it.
 If the old formula was even more moisturizing then I would love to have that.
-This is the best I have found yet, but just a smidge more moisture would make me do cartwheels. :) But that being said, my skin is abnormally dry (my dermatologist said so) so people with just regular dry skin should be fine with this.
+This is the best I have found yet, but just a smidge more moisture would make me do cartwheels. :)

 I will absolutely buy this again!
 I'm really glad I found it actually.